cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

         --set global.hostServices.enabled=true \\
         --set global.hostServices.protocols=tcp

-  The following helm setup below would optimize Cilium's NodePort and ExternalIPs handling for external traffic ingressing into the Cilium managed node in a kube-proxy environment:
+  The following helm setup below would optimize Cilium's NodePort, LoadBalancer and services with externalIPs handling for external traffic ingressing into the Cilium managed node in a kube-proxy environment:

   .. parsed-literal::